salman-abedin/uniblocks/README.md

 ## Features

 -  The modules can be used with any status bar application
--  They can be updated both automatically and manually
+-  Updating is possible both periodically and manually
 -  Runs as fast as it gets (hint: POSIX compliant shellscript)

 ## Dependencies